Murari Chand College: Extra-curricular activities

+The first and old organisations of MC College include Mohona Cultural Organisation.
 There are 3 rover units and 1 girl in-rover unit run by the Bangladesh Scouts.
 The Mainamati Battalion of the Bangladesh National Cadet Corps have a platoon here.
-On 14 November 2017, the Murari Chand Debate Federation (MCDF) was established.
-The MCDF won first place amongst the Sylhet Division in Democracy International's Debate Championship 2018.
+On 14 November 2017, the Murari Chand Debate Society (MCDS) was established.
+The MCDS won first place amongst the Sylhet Division in Democracy International's Debate Championship 2018.
 Other activities include the Murari Chand College Press Club, Murari Chand Poetry Council, Dhrubak Club, Tourist Club, Theatre Murari Chand, Cultural Organisation, Chemistry Club, Botanical Society and Economics Club.

 Principal

-The current principal is Panna Rani Roy.
+Professor Golam Ahmed Khan has been appointed as the new principal of MC College.
+This information was revealed in a notification signed by Md.
+Mahbub Alam, Deputy Secretary of the Secondary and Higher Education Department of the Ministry of Education, on Wednesday (July 2, 2025).

+Prior to this, he was the principal of Fenchuganj Degree College, and before that, he served as the head of the Botany Department at MC College.

+The previous principal was Abul Anam Md.
+Reaz, who previously served as the Head of the Physics Department of the College and the Principal of Sylhet Government College.